Frequently Asked Questions

 I have received my letter of acceptance from CFCC as a Pre-Radiography student.
 What happens now?

 When students apply to the college they indicate which program of study they wish to pursue.
 As a pre-radiography student you are ready to begin taking any courses still needed to meet the admissions requirements for the program and your general education courses that are listed in the radiography program curriculum.
 These general education classes will apply to your degree and earn you points towards the selective admissions point count.
 There is a separate application process for admission into the Radiography Program each spring.
-Classes begin in August for the 18 students who are accepted in the spring.
+After the “skills assessment course” in the summer, classes begin in August for the top 18 students.
 Radiography classes are only taken after students are accepted into the program.

 How do I find out more information about the program?